-Grades 9, 10, 11, 12 Semester 6 periods/cycle .5 credit 6109 BT, EL Software: MS Excel, Word, Power Point
+Grades 9, 10, 11, 12 Semester 6 periods/cycle .5 credit 6109 BT, EL Software: MS Office

-Learning by trial and error is not the way to develop good financial management habits.
-This course offers the fundamental tools students need to manage the money flowing through their wallets.
-Using Microsoft Excel software, students learn the dayto-day financial skills needed to live well in our free enterprise system.
-They use spreadsheets and various Internet sites to prepare personal budgets, reconcile bank statements, shop for loans, manage credit card debt, calculate insurance costs and prepare a state and federal tax return.
+This course offers the fundamental tools students need to manage money flowing through their wallets.
+Students will become economic and personal finance decisionmakers.
+This class is designed to assist them through that process.
+Using Microsoft Excel software, students learn the day-to-day financial skills needed to live well in our free enterprise system.
+Students will prepare federal tax returns, set financial goals, create budgets, select an appropriate financial institution, learn how to establish a good credit score, understand how to save for retirement and take part in a financial simulation where they will shop for apartments, select auto and renters' insurance and buy a car.
 Students also explore various investment strategies, including risk management and tracking a stock portfolio.
 This course is beneficial for all students in grades 9 - 12 and is recommended before taking any other business course.
 Students using personal computers will need access to the required software.
+45